timothyjward/osgi.enroute.site/examples.md

 author: enRoute@paremus.com
 sponsor: OSGi™ Alliance
 ---
-enRoute examples illustrate the correct use of the more frequently used OSGi™ specifications.
-Where example code is used within an enRoute Tutorial, the approprite link this provided, along with links to the OSGi™ Service or usage patterns demonstrated by the code example.
+enRoute examples illustrate the use of the more frequently used OSGi™ specifications.
+All of the examples are available on Github, so clone the workspaces and play!

-The examples are all in a workspace that you can clone from Github.
-Some examples are combined together, others have their own workspace.
-It is highly suggested to clone the workspace and play with the example.

 <style>
 table, td, th {